Visiting during coronavirus

-The children's ward is open for visiting, with the following restrictions:
+The children's ward and neonatal intensive care is open for visiting, with the following restrictions:

 - no siblings or other family members should visit

 This handy guide from the Royal College of Paediatrics and Child Health gives you at-a-glance information about symptoms to look out for and when to bring your child to hospital